gvwilson/thirdbit/src/fiction/in-heck/index.md

 Mayor Lupus said,
 her tone making it clear that "no thank you" wasn't an acceptable answer.

-"My apologies, Mayor Lupus,"
+"My apologies, Miz Mayor,"
 the tiger replied,
 lisping slightly around his fangs.
 "Are these two friends of yours?"

-"They're neighbors."
+"They're neighbors,"
+she allowed,
-She flicked an ear.
+flicking an ear.
 "But you do have me at a disadvantage."

 "Special Blazes at your service,"